slackernews/slackernews/docs/docs/supported-installations.md

 ## Installing on a VM (recommended)

 To install SlackerNews on a VM, you'll need to download the installer from the [SlackerNews Enterprise Portal](https://enterprise.slackernews.io).
-After download, you will
+After download, you will:

 1. Download the from the [Enterprise Portal](https://enterprise.slackernews.io).
 If you need a link or credentials, please contact us at [support@slackernews.io](mailto:support@slackernews.io).